 - March 10, 1496 – Sails for Spain.

 - June 8, 1496 – Reaches the coast of Portugal.

-- May 30, 1498 – Departs form Sanlucar, Spain, with six ships for third voyage to the Indies.
+- May 30, 1498 – Departs from Sanlucar, Spain, with six ships for a third voyage to the Indies.

 - June 19, 1498 – Arrives in the Canary Islands; splits fleet into two squadrons, one bound for Hispaniola, while Columbus takes three ships on a more southernly route.